djsincla/goto/README.md

 - Second thread loops checking every 0.4 seconds for any change in object data and if so, formats and sends telescope mount commands.
 - Third thread waits on keyboard input and ends on q/Q or exception such as ctrl-c.
 - Updated to work and save Altitude (elevation) and Azimuth in degrees with the conversion to telescope arcseconds commands at the time of command.
-- Updated to close Telescope Mount TCP session after 10 seconds on inactivity.
+- Updated to close Telescope Mount TCP session after 30 seconds of inactivity.
 It will be reopened at next activity.
 - There is a wierd 5 second hang in responses from the Telescope Mount.
-I added a "bypass" where I close and reopen the telescope Mount TCO session after 25 command loops.
+I added a "bypass" where I close and reopen the telescope Mount TCO session after so many command loops.

 ## iopt-test